lucapette/deloominator/CONTRIBUTING.md

 # Contributing

-I love every form of contribution.
+We love every form of contribution.
 By participating to this project, you agree to abide to the `deluminator` [code of conduct](/CODE_OF_CONDUCT.md).

 ## Setup your machine